How To Make An Ethernet Patch Cable

 sense to choose Cat5e cables.
 Also you probably won't need the extra

 bandwidth Cat6 provides at home.
 Cat6 is fantastic for commercial settings,

 larger networks, and for high-end multimedia set-ups.

-Another important note is that while making your own patch cable is a
+Another important note is that while making a DIY patch cable is a

 rewarding experience for general home or office use it may make more sense to